-The psikohoop is somewhat limited in range of size because of its components, connector and tubing width.
-At present we are making hoops with an outside diameter (outside edge to outside edge) of 24 to 37”.
-You can ask for the in-between ½ inches as well, or more precisely also give us the circumference (soft tape measure tightly and carefully all the way around the hoop).
+Customers can ask for the in-between ½ inches as well, or more precisely, also give us the circumference (soft tape measure tightly and carefully all the way around the hoop).

 Short answer – yes.
-You twist the connector apart and slide the ends of the tubing past each other till you get to the size you want (could be around 20” which fits into a large suitcase or on a backpack or in the overhead compartment of a plane etc), then tape the hoop in a couple places or Velcro it at that size.
+Customers can twist the connector apart and slide the ends of the tubing past each other till you get to the size you want.
+For instance, it could be collapsed around 20” which fits into a large suitcase or on a backpack or in the overhead compartment of a plane etc., then tape the hoop in a couple places or Velcro it at that size.
 But you can’t just twist the whole hoop so it folds into two smaller loops, that would damage the connector and the insides.

 Is there a warranty?

-the connector feels too stiff when disconnecting and connecting, is there anything I can do?
+The connector feels stiff when connecting and disconnecting.
+Is there anything I can do?

-Check pages 3-7 of the booklet (that comes with the hoop).
+Check pages 3-7 of the instruction booklet that comes with the hoop.

-A lot depends on the exact angle (up and down, and back and forth) as you connect or disconnect.
+A lot depends on the exact angle (up and down or back and forth) as you connect or disconnect.
 Have the switch facing you and at the top of the hoop.
 Make sure you have the tubing/connector twisted the exact amount so that the lines align exactly, and before inserting, check to see that the tongue is aligned with the groove.
 Your whole body position can affect this.
-I find it easiest to sit in a chair with the hoop on my lap, but I have fairly small hoops and am quite tall.
-I use the thumbs pressing against each other to help disconnect.
+It’s often easiest to sit in a chair with the hoop on your lap using thumbs pressing against each other to help disconnect.

-If the connection is still really too tight, then sand the part of the connector with the two tounges/knobs.
+If the connection is still really too tight, then sand the part of the connector with the two tongues/knobs.
 Use very fine grip sandpaper, best around 240, but no coarser than 120.
-Use a flat piece of wood or metal around 2 inches wide and wrap or tape the sandpaper to that, so when you sand you dont introduce curves or bumps which would weaken the connection.
-Sand evenly, carefully and gently all the way around the part of the connector that inserts into the socket part…and keep checking to see if you have improved things.
-Dont sand too much because it only takes a very small change to create a large effect, and if that connection is loose the hoop will not be so tight and the wobble will allow that connection to get looser and looser.
+Use a flat piece of wood or metal around 2 inches wide and wrap or tape the sandpaper to that, so when you sand you don’t introduce curves or bumps which would weaken the connection.
+Sand evenly, carefully and gently all the way around the part of the connector that inserts into the socket part and keep checking to see if you have improved things.
+Don’t sand too much because it only takes a very small change to create a large effect, and if that connection is loose the hoop will not be so tight and the wobble will allow that connection to get looser and looser.

-If none of this works for you, please email firstname.lastname@example.org
+If none of this works for you, please contact us directly for help.

-The hoop is not perfectly round, how can I fix this?
+The hoop is not perfectly round.
+What can I do?

 The easiest way is to regain roundness is to leave the hoop connected and lying flat on the floor for a day or so.

-If that doesn’t fix it, try putting the hoop in a black plastic garbage bag or similar (if its too big to fit in the garbage bag then cut a sheet of black plastic and lay it over the hoop) and leave it lying flat in the mid-day sun for an hour.
-(Start with 20 mins if it’s a ridiculously hot day) When the tubing is warm and supple you can work it a bit with your hands, flexing it and encouraging it to regain its round shape, and then leave it to cool down on a flat surface.
+If that doesn’t fix it, try putting the hoop in a black plastic garbage bag or similar (if it’s too big to fit in the garbage bag then cut a sheet of black plastic and lay it over the hoop) and leave it lying flat in the mid-day sun for an hour.
+(Start with 20 mins if it’s a very hot day).
+When the tubing is warm and supple you can work it a bit with your hands, flexing it and encouraging it to regain its round shape, and then leave it to cool down on a flat surface.

 If still no joy, disconnect the hoop and make it smaller by sliding the ends past each other till they have gone a foot or more.
-You will tape the hoop at a smaller size, making sure that its in a perfect circle…(or you may make the problem worse).
+You will tape the hoop at a smaller size, making sure that it’s in a perfect circle.
 The way to do this is to use 1” tape that doesn’t stretch (gaffers tape or strapping tape will be fine) and spiral the tape out toward each open end.
 Pay particular attention to the connector pieces and spiral the tape tightly over them to keep the circular shape.
 If you use too much force as you tape or hold the hoop in a circle, you are liable to introduce some distortion, so you might need to practice a few times – the tape has to be tight but the circle has to stay perfect.
-At first you might need someone to help you hold parts of the hoop as you do this, but make sure that the taped hoop ends up as a perfect circle with no oval or flat sections.
+At first, you might need someone to help you hold parts of the hoop as you do this, but make sure that the taped hoop ends up as a perfect circle with no oval or flat sections.

 Now leave the hoop like that in a warm room for a day or so, and then check to see how it looks when its untapped and connected again.
 If still not good, then retape and leave it in black plastic under the sun on a flat surface as before, but no longer than an hour – and let it cool down while still taped, then remove the tape and connect it again.

-If you still have problems with the shape after doing all the above, please email email@example.com with pics of the hoop.
+If you still have problems with the shape after doing all the above, please contact us directly and include pictures of your hoop.